dichev/automation-suite/deploy/README.md

 Updating safeguard version

 Options:
+  -l, --locations <list|all>  [required] The target location (will be used
+                              web1).
+Available: belgium-sandbox,
+                              belgium-alderney, belgium-other, rockolo, taiwan,
+                              belgium-mga, bahamas
-  -l, --locations <list|all>  [required] The target location (will be used web1) -r, --rev <tag>             [required] The target version as tag name
+  -r, --rev <tag>             [required] The target version as tag name

-Additional Options:
+Additional Options: (see global options)
-  -p, --parallel [limit]      When run with multiple hosts define how many commands to be executed in parallel.
-Set to 0 execute them all together.
-By default will be executed sequentially
-  -v, --verbose               Turn ON log details of whats happening -f, --force                 Suppress confirm messages (used for automation) --dry-run                   Dry run mode will do everything as usual except commands execution --quiet                     Turn off chat and some logs in stdout --wait <int>                Pause between iterations in seconds --announce                  Announce what and why is happening and delay the execution to give time to all to prepare --no-chat                   Disable chat notification if they are activated -h, --help                  output usage information
 ```
 ## <a name="ssl-framework"></a>ssl-framework
 ### <a name="ssl-framework-check"></a>check